mateusmlo/node-weather-website/README.md

 ## TODO:
 - [ ] Add option to see temperature in Farenheits.
-- [ ] Add some more content to some of the pages
+- [ ] Add some more content to the pages
-- [ ] Show more weather information
+- [ ] Show more weather information?